SA9102/Advanced-Todo/README.md

 ## :hammer_and_wrench: Development

-I wanted to take a basic todo application, and see how much I could transform it into a real productivity tool that is responsive, intuitive and efficient from a user endpoint.
-In addition, I am ensuring that, to the best of my abilities (as someone with currently no real-world experience), the code written is maintainable and broken down into reusable components.

-This application will be one of my more sophisticated ones, not only in terms of the scope, but also the tech stack and good development practices that I will use, such as separating the UI from the logic.
-This project is an opportunity to not only consolidate what I have learnt on my journey of web development, but also to really level up my software development skills and knowledge.
+This project began as a simple to-do application, but quickly evolved into a more advanced productivity tool.
+The goal of this project is to challenge myself by enhancing functionality, while also keeping the user interface responsive, intuitive and efficient.
+Throughout development, I am focusing on writing clean, maintainable and self-documenting code.
+Thus, this project serves as an opportunity to not only apply what I have learned, but also to level-up my software development skills.

 Some notes about this project from a development perspective: